Pharmacotherapeutic group

 Infusion reaction1

-1 See subsection “Description of individual adverse reactions.
+1 See subsection “Description of selected adverse reactions.”

-4 Skin necrosis, Stevens-Johnson syndrome, toxic epidermal necrolysis, and ulcerative keratitis are adverse reactions of panitumumumab that have been noted during its post-registration use.
-The maximum frequency of these adverse reactions was estimated based on the upper limit of the 95% confidence interval for the point estimate, taking into account regulatory guidelines for estimating the frequency of adverse reactions in spontaneous reports.
-The maximum frequency based on the upper limit of the 95% confidence interval for the point estimate was 3/2224 (or 0.13%).
+4 Skin necrosis, Stevens-Johnson syndrome, toxic epidermal necrolysis, and ulcerative keratitis are adverse reactions of panitumumab that have been reported during post-marketing use.
+The maximum incidence of these adverse reactions was estimated based on the upper limit of the 95% confidence interval for the point estimate, taking into account regulatory authority recommendations for estimating the incidence of spontaneously reported adverse reactions.
+The maximum frequency calculated based on the upper limit of the 95% confidence interval for the point estimate was 3/2224 (or 0.13%).

-The safety profile of Vectibix in combination with chemotherapy is consistent with reported adverse reactions of Vectibix (used in monotherapy) and manifestations of background chemotherapy toxicity.
-No new manifestations of toxicity or aggravation of previously known manifestations of toxicity beyond the expected additive effects were observed.
-Skin reactions were consistent with the most commonly reported adverse reactions in patients receiving panitumumumab in combination with chemotherapy.
-Hypomagnesemia, diarrhea, and stomatitis were other toxicities observed with higher frequency compared to monotherapy use.
-These toxicities did not often lead to early termination of Vectibix or chemotherapy.
+The safety profile of Vectibix in combination with chemotherapy is consistent with the reported adverse reactions of Vectibix (used in monotherapy) and the background toxicities of chemotherapy.
+No new toxicities or worsening of previously known toxicities other than expected additive effects were observed.
+Skin reactions corresponded to the most commonly reported adverse reactions in patients receiving panitumumab in combination with chemotherapy.
+Other toxicities that were observed with greater frequency compared to the use of the drug in monotherapy were hypomagnesemia, diarrhea and stomatitis.
+These toxicities infrequently resulted in early termination of Vectibix or chemotherapy therapy.

-In most cases, diarrhea was mild to moderate in severity.
-Severe cases of diarrhea (NCI-CTC grades 3 and 4) have been reported in 2% of patients who received Vectibix as monotherapy and in 16% of patients who received Vectibix in combination with chemotherapy.
+In most cases, diarrhea was mild or moderate in severity.
+Severe cases of diarrhea (NCI-CTC grades 3 and 4) were reported in 2% of patients taking Vectibix as monotherapy and in 16% of patients taking Vectibix in combination with chemotherapy.

-The development of acute renal failure with severe diarrhea and dehydration has been reported (see section “Special Precautions”).
+The development of acute renal failure due to severe diarrhea and dehydration has been reported (see section “Special Instructions”).

 Infusion reactions

-.
-In all clinical trials of mono- and combination therapy for mCRR (n = 2224), infusion reactions (developing within 24 hours of the first drug administration), of which chills, elevated body temperature, or dyspnea may have been a symptom/sign, were reported in approximately 5% of patients receiving Vectibix, of which 1% were severe (grade 3 and 4 NCI-CTC).
+In all clinical studies of mono- and combination therapy for mCRC (n = 2224), infusion reactions (developing within 24 hours of the first drug administration), symptoms/signs of which could include chills, fever or dyspnea, were observed in approximately 5% of patients receiving Vectibix, of which 1% were severe (NCI-CTC grades 3 and 4).

-A case of fatal angioedema has been reported in a patient with recurrent metastatic squamous cell head and neck cancer treated with Vectibix.
-A fatal complication developed when therapy was resumed after a previous episode of angioedema.
-Both reactions were recorded more than 24 hours after drug administration (see Sections “Contraindications” and “Special Precautions”).
-Hypersensitivity reactions developed more than 24 hours after infusion have also been reported in the post-registration period.
+A case of fatal angioedema has been reported in a patient with recurrent metastatic squamous cell carcinoma of the head and neck treated with Vectibix.
+A fatal complication occurred when therapy was restarted after a previous episode of angioedema.
+Both reactions were recorded more than 24 hours after administration of the drug (see sections “Contraindications” and “Special instructions”).
+Hypersensitivity reactions occurring more than 24 hours after infusion have also been reported during the post-marketing period.

-The clinical management of reactions to the infusion is described in the “Special Indications” section.
+Clinical management of infusion reactions is provided in the “Special Instructions” section.

-The skin rash most commonly localized to the face, upper chest, and back, but in some cases extended to the extremities.
-As a consequence of severe dermatological reactions, the development of infectious complications, such as sepsis, rarely fatal, subcutaneous inflammation and local abscesses requiring surgical intervention and drainage, was also noted.
-The median time to development of the first dermatological reactions was 10 days, and the median time to their resolution since the last administration of Vectibix was 31 days.
+The skin rash is most often localized to the face, upper chest and back, but in some cases has spread to the extremities.
+As a consequence of severe dermatological reactions, the development of infectious complications, such as sepsis, in rare cases with a fatal outcome, inflammation of the subcutaneous tissue and local abscesses requiring surgical intervention and drainage, was also noted.
+The median time until the development of the first manifestations of dermatological reactions was 10 days, and the median time until their resolution since the last administration of Vectibix was 31 days.

-Paronychial inflammation was accompanied by swelling of the lateral nail rollers of the fingers and toes.
+Paronychial inflammation was accompanied by swelling of the lateral nail folds of the fingers and toes.

-The dermatologic reactions (including nail exposure) seen in patients treated with Vectibix or other EGFR inhibitors are known pharmacologic effects of these drugs.
+Dermatological reactions (including effects on nails) observed in patients receiving Vectibix or other EGFR inhibitors are known pharmacological effects of these drugs.

-In all clinical trials, skin reactions were observed in approximately 94% of patients who received Vectibix as monotherapy or in combination with chemotherapy (n = 2224).
-These were mostly rashes and acne-like dermatitis of almost always mild to moderate nature.
-Severe skin reactions (NCICTC grade 3) were reported in 23% of patients, and life-threatening skin reactions (NCI-CTC grade 4) in < 1% of patients.
-Life-threatening and fatal infectious complications including necrotizing fasciitis and sepsis have been reported in patients treated with Vectibix (see “Special Indications”).
+In all clinical studies, skin reactions were observed in approximately 94% of patients receiving Vectibix as monotherapy or in combination with chemotherapy (n = 2224).
+These were mainly rashes and acneiform dermatitis, almost always mild or moderate in nature.
+Severe skin reactions (NCI-CTC grade 3) were reported in 23% of patients, and life-threatening skin reactions (NCI-CTC grade 4) were reported in <1% of patients.
+Life-threatening and fatal infectious complications, including necrotizing fasciitis and sepsis, have been reported in patients receiving Vectibix (see section "Special Instructions").

-In the post-registration period of use, rare cases of skin necrosis, Stevens-Johnson syndrome and toxic epidermal necrolysis have been reported (see section “Special Indications”).
+During the post-registration period of use, rare cases of skin necrosis, Stevens-Johnson syndrome and toxic epidermal necrolysis have been reported (see section “Special Instructions”).

 Ophthalmic toxicity

-Serious cases of keratitis and ulcerative keratitis have been reported, which may lead to corneal perforation (see section “Special Precautions”).
+Serious cases of keratitis and ulcerative keratitis have been reported, which can lead to corneal perforation (see section “Special instructions”).

-There are no data concerning the safety of Vectibix in patients with renal and hepatic impairment.
+There are no data regarding the safety of using Vectibix in patients with renal and hepatic insufficiency.

 Overdose